CS4Kids/teachers-site/docs/teachers/ch2.md

 ### Assignment and Rubric

+> Your firefly shelter is able to sense light and temperature levels in an environment, but one thing it does not provide is nourishment, which was recommended by the Guide.
+Have you ever wanted to build a “smart” or “connected” feeder for your pet?
+Now’s your chance!
+If you can, build a real device that can open and close a pet feeding device based on a button press or on a motion sensor.
+If you don’t have access to real devices, sketch a paper prototype of how you would build a pet feeder with a servo arm to open a door and dispense food.

+> Complete this assignment by either building a real device with a servo to feed a real-life pet and documenting it, a paper prototype of the ideal feeder (with its documentation), or a paper prototype of a specialized feeder for fireflies in various stages, also with a design document.
+Take into account the device’s accessibility, ergonomics, and learnability, and how easily your feeder can be accessed by its target audience.

 Exemplary | Adequate | Needs Improvement
 ---|---|---
-The student creates a creative prototype using the workshop that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity or one of the required elements | The student creates only a basic prototype that lacks sophistication
+The student creates a pet feeder prototype (either using hardware or paper) that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity, does not work well, or one of the required elements | The student creates only a basic prototype that lacks sophistication